-One share one’s mount’s space completely when one is mounted and multiple riders share their mount’s space as well.
+One shares one’s mount’s space completely when one is mounted and multiple riders share their mount’s space as well.

-If you want to guide your mount you can easily do so with the help of a DC 5 Handle Animal check and that can guide your mount with your knees so that both hands can be used to attack or defend yourself.
-This is free action.
+If you want to guide your mount you can easily do so with the help of a DC 5 Handle Animal check and which can guide your mount with your knees so that both hands can be used to attack or defend yourself.